Skyost/RateMyApp/README.md

   remindDays: 7,
   remindLaunches: 10,
 );

-rateMyApp.init();
+rateMyApp.init().then((_){
     if(rateMyApp.shouldOpenDialog) {
       rateMyApp.showRateDialog(
         context,
         title: 'Rate this app',
         message: 'If you like this app, please take a little bit of your time to review it !\nIt really helps us and it shouldn\'t take you more than one minute.',
         rateButton: 'RATE',
         noButton: 'NO THANKS',
         laterButton: 'MAYBE LATER',
       );
     }
+});
 ```

 ## Dependencies